News media guidelines and policies

 Campus experts are listed in our online Experts Directory.
 To interview someone in the directory, reporters and editors can contact our office or the experts directly.

 If you have a need for an expert relating to a topic not included in the Experts Directory, contact Julie Poquette at firstname.lastname@example.org or 715-836-3985 to find someone on campus with knowledge about your topic.

 Media access to campus buildings

 Public areas of campus buildings are open to the media during the hours that the buildings are open to the public.
-Media are not required to notify the News Bureau of a visit to campus, but it’s helpful for us to know you’re here in case we receive calls or questions related to your presence on campus.
+Media are not required to notify University Communications of a visit to campus, but it’s helpful for us to know you’re here in case we receive calls or questions related to your presence on campus.
 If you’re entering a public area of a residence hall (such as the lobby or a TV lounge), as a courtesy please let the hall director know you will be there.
 Find residence hall contact information.

 Living areas of residence halls, such as rooms and hallways in the living areas, are not open to the media or the public.

 Reporters and photographers can enter a student’s room if given permission by the student.
 The University Communications staff regularly advises students that they are free to talk with members of the media but are not required to do so.
 Individual students make their own choices regarding media requests.

 Classrooms are not generally open to the media while classes are in session.
 Individual professors may grant the media access during a class session, but access must be worked out in advance.
 Contact the professor directly or work through University Communications to request permission.

 Reporters and photographers are welcome to cover most events and activities on campus.
 Some events (plays, some concerts and forums) may have restrictions for photographers (use of flash, where shots can be taken, etc.).
 Please contact University Communications in advance of the event if you have questions.